camescopetech/ProjetAEF/README.md

 This project is a school assignment designed by BEZET Camille, SALAVILLE Erwan, FORTIER Théo, EL MABROUK Imen et GARCIA-MEGEVAND Thibault

-You will find a graphical interface allowing the manipulation of automata by subjecting them to various processing and testing
+You will find a graphical interface allowing the manipulation of automaton by subjecting them to various processing and testing

 ## Use